Bar U Ranch is a working museum on the Cowboy Trail south of Calgary, Alberta, Canada.

-On my right, a wagon parked in a man-made ditch demonstrates how a loading ramp is used to fill the wagon from a ground-level surface.
+On the right, a wagon parked in a man-made ditch demonstrates how a loading ramp is used to fill the wagon from a ground-level surface.

-Building at the end of the road are allocated to Park Administration and inaccessible to the public.
-I swing around the Workhouse Barn and walk behind the buildings for the opposite perspective and to investigate the large display of ranching and farm equipment surrounding the Equipment Shed.
+Swinging around the Workhouse Barn and walking behind the buildings allows the opposing perspective and the opportunity to investigate the large display of ranching and farm equipment surrounding the Equipment Shed.

 The fascinating Blacksmith Shop is an organized mayhem of tools, fixtures and iron implements.
 The log structure contains wood from the first cookhouse and bunkhouse which burned down.

-As I reach the end of my walking circuit, there is a little log cabin, constructed in 1919 for the foremen and their families at the Bar U Ranch.
+At the end of the walking circuit, there is a little log cabin, constructed in 1919 for the foremen and their families at the Bar U Ranch.

-From the little log cabin, I walk back to the main road where my self-guided tour began.
+From the little log cabin, the walk back proceeds to the main road where the self-guided tour began.
 The Chop House and the Stud Horse Barn are visible in the distance.